-Vera is soon to graduate with a Bachelors of Forensic Science majoring in Crime Scene Investigation from the University of Technology Sydney.
-She first joined Fire Forensics in 2020 as a summer intern nearing the end of her second year in university, now with the role of trainee fire investigator within the company.
+Vera has graduated with a Bachelors of Forensic Science majoring in Crime Scene Investigation from the University of Technology Sydney.
+She first joined Fire Forensics in 2020 as a summer intern nearing the end of her second year in university, now with the role of junior fire investigator within the company.

 She additionally holds a Bushfire Arson Investigation certificate obtained whilst attending a course conducted by the Victorian Police.

 During her first year working at Fire Forensics, she has been involved in the investigation of many incidents involving fires and explosions ranging from structures to vehicles.